ShzdiTrnum/Mask-RCNN-Lumbar-Vertebral-Segmentation/README.md

                                                   boundary_loss × 1.8
 ```

 The boundary head receives the same ROI features and is trained on edge-derived ground truth (binary boundary maps from vertebral contours).
-The combined loss `mask_loss + 1.8 × boundary_loss` pushes the model to produce sharper endplate edges, improving AP75 by +0.34 pp.

 ---

 ## Outputs